truffle-box/arbitrum-box/README.md

 As a starting point, this box contains only the SimpleStorage Solidity contract.
 Including minimal code was a conscious decision as this box is meant to provide the initial building blocks needed to get to work on Arbitrum without pushing developers to write any particular sort of application.
 With this box, you will be able to compile, migrate, and test Solidity code against a variety of Arbitrum test networks.

 Arbitrum's Layer 2 solution is almost fully compatible with the EVM.
+You do not need a separate compiler to compile your Solidity contracts.
 The main difference between the EVM and the Arbitrum chain that developers will notice is that some opcodes are different and concepts such as time and gas are handled a little differently.
-Developers can use their regular solidity compiler to compile contracts for Arbitrum.
+Developers can use their regular Solidity compiler to compile contracts for Arbitrum.
 You can see the complete list of differences between the Arbitrum L2 chain and Ethereum [here](https://developer.offchainlabs.com/docs/differences_overview).

 ## Requirements